PythonFiend/net_scanner/README.md

 ### How to use net_scanner.py

-1. From command line, cd into directory where net_scanner is located
+1. From command line, cd into directory where net_scanner.py is located

 2. Run the following command: